shatha1109/DIY-Blockchain/README.md

-# First Day -- Block Chain Fundamentals
+# Part One: DIY Blockchain

 What better way to learn about blockchains than to build your own?
 In this section you will construct your own simple blockchain in the vein of Bitcoin